 On February 26th, 2011, Lulu appeared in the second heat in the third series of Let's Dance for Comic Relief, where danced to Soulja Boy's hit "Crank That".
 In May she made an appearance on the ITV2 program Celebrity Juice and over the Summer she performed at the Llangollen International Musical Eisteddfod in Wales and appeared on Chris Moyles' Quiz Night.
 In October and November Lulu took part in the BBC series Strictly Come Dancing, partnering with Brendan Cole, but was eliminated in the sixth week.
-On December 24th, 2011, she appeared on the ITV program Text Santa and on January 1st, 2012, Lulu reappeared in Absolutely Fabulous as herself after nearly 17 years as Edina's disgruntled client.
+On December 24th, 2011, she appeared on the ITV program Text Santa and on January 1st, 2012, Lulu reappeared in Absolutely Fabulous as herself after nearly seventeen years as Edina's disgruntled client.
 In August 2014 Lulu opened the closing ceremony of the 2014 Glasgow Commonwealth Games.
 On April 13th, 2015, 67-year-old Lulu released her first new studio album in more than a decade, "Making Life Rhyme", that featured eleven new tracks.
 She made an appearance on the BBC's Breakfast News to launch the album.
 On July 1st, 2016, Lulu appeared as herself in the movie version of Absolutely Fabulous, released only in the UK.
 Her 2017 schedule had her slated for appearances across Great Britain during the Autumn.